wpb0336f6b_1b.jpg

 1 lemon, juiced, the rind very finely diced

-2 tablespoon Grand Marnier, or other orange brandy
+2 tablespoons Grand Marnier, or other orange brandy

 1 orange, sliced (for decoration)